-H2.0 PURIFICATION
+H2.0 Purification

-The H2.0 Purification Program began in 2016 with pilot testing two industry-leading purification technologies.
-The research was a cooperative effort with the St. Johns River Water Management District, focused on identifying sustainable water resources to support the needs of the State.
+The JEA H2.0 Purification Program began in 2016 as a means of diversifying the water supply portfolio, protecting the aquifer, and ensuring a long term sustainable water supply.
+The first phase including pilot testing of two industry-leading purification technologies.
+The research was a cooperative effort with the St. Johns River Water Management District, focused on identifying sustainable water resources to support the needs of Northeast Florida.

-JEA is currently constructing a 1 million gallon per day (MGD) water purification demonstration facility.
-Initially the purified water will be blended into the reclaimed water system, but eventually it will be used for groundwater replenishment.
-The facility will include a visitor education center explaining the purification process, the importance of water conservation and how the water system works.
+JEA is currently designing a 1 million gallon per day (MGD) water purification demonstration facility.
+Initially the purified water will be blended into the reclaimed water system, but in the future it could be used for groundwater replenishment.
+The facility will include a visitor education center explaining the purification process, the importance of water conservation and how the JEA water system works.
 With the H2.0 Purification Program, we continue our role as a leader in ensuring a safe, reliable, locally controlled water supply that is essential for healthy environments, robust economies, and a high quality of life.